 Zen Zen Zo relocates to the Brisbane Powerhouse at the invitation of Artistic Director Kris Stewart to become a Home Company.
 The Performance Company produces several new works, including Medea: The River Runs Backwards (starring Lauren Jackson & Eric Berryman), Here There Be Dragons (featuring spoken word artist Scott Wings), and the QTC/QLD Music Festival co-production 1001 Nights (featuring Steven Rooke).
 The company travels to Japan twice to train and perform with Maro Akaji and Dairakudakan.
 The Training Centre launches Perth Stomp & New Zealand Stomp and continues to be a leading organization in Schools Education, offering workshops and residencies to schools throughout Australia and Asia.

 Zen Zen Zo finally gets its own home in a purpose-build studio & offices in Brisbane, affectionately known as “The Zen Den”.
 In 2016 the company produces In the Company of Shadows at The Loft, QUT – an immersive, intimate theatre work directed by Lynne Bradley that goes on to win the Philip Parson’s Prize.
 In 2017, in collaboration with Richard Grantham and his company, The Viola Cloning Project, Zen Zen Zo stages DUSK at the Brisbane Powerhouse as part of the Restrung Festival.
-This year Zen Zen Zo has been selected to perform a new work, ALCHEMY, for the Commonwealth Games public art program – Festival 2018.
+This year Zen Zen Zo was selected to perform a new work, ALCHEMY, for the Commonwealth Games Festival 2018.